 It is very important for building your relations with others.
 NLP helps to connect you with other people very quickly by creating strong trust with others.
 By understanding predicates, modality preferences, and eye accessing cues a strong relationship can be built quickly.

 It is another very important pillar for developing NLP.
 It allows you to achieve your goal of doing something effort requiring.
-It helps you opposing negative thinking and connects you to think about the ideas that you want to get.
+It helps you oppose negative thinking and connects you to think about the ideas that you want to get.
 The approach enables you to get your satisfaction and make the right choices and decisions.

 - The things to consider while training